 #4 - Tops of Hands & Feet: Just like the tops of shoulders and ears, the tops of hands and feet are extremely vulnerable to sun damage.
 Make sure to apply ample amounts to your feet before.

 #5 - Skin Covered by Clothing: The majority of people apply their sunscreen when they are already dressed, assuming that the parts of their body covered by clothing will be protected.
 The fact is, unless the clothing you're wearing has a labeled SPF, UVA/UVB rays can still burn and damage your skin.
 The best practice is to apply sunscreen to your entire body, before getting dressed.
-Make sure to use an adequate amount to cover all of your skin (a shot glass full would be the minimum you would need for an adult).
+Make sure to use an adequate amount to cover all of your skin (a shot glass full would be the minimum you would need for an ).

 Stuart Kaplan, M.D. has been in private practice in Beverly Hills for over 28 years.
 His expertise in medical and cosmetic dermatology has made him one of the leading dermatologists in the nation, and has earned him worldwide recognition as a Skincare Authority.

 Inspired by the needs of his patients, he created KAPLAN MD Skincare.
 As a dermatologist, Dr. Kaplan helps patients to feel comfortable in their own skin, while helping their skin communicate a beautiful story.

 This is what KAPLAN MD is all about – Real skincare solutions made with integrity.

 To learn more about KAPLAN MD, click HERE.